Ultrasonic Examination

 Our Ultrasonic Examination (UE) test equipment makes it easy for operators to detect even the smallest defects in metallic cylinders without removing the valve or product!
 Our system is not only faster to operate, but much better for the environment than other test methods.
 UE is far superior to hydrostatic testing because it significantly reduces cost, cylinder downtime and water consumption.

-Use ultrasonic sound waves to identify structural flaws
+2. They use ultrasonic sound waves to identify even the most minute structural flaws

 How it works